 If work performance or the behavior of a staff member has deteriorated and all the usual forms of dealing with the staff member has failed to generate any improvement, it may be time to consider using Workplace Support services to find solutions.
 You can call any time-but the questions below may help you decide when.
+Be sure to consult with your human resources department prior to communicating consequences to ensure that any job action is consistent with internal policy and procedures.
 Print this sheet as needed.